 Full Moon D.C.
 Monument Walk

-Growing up and living in the D.C. area, I don't always think about spending my time at the major tourist spots like the monuments on the National Mall.
+Growing up and living in the D.C. area, I don't always think about spending my time at the major tourist spots like the monuments along the National Mall.
 Aside from occasional museum visits, I try to avoid tourists as much as possible as I go about my daily life.
-But every once in a while, it's nice to be a tourist for a day in your own city.
+But every once in a while, it's nice to be a tourist for a day in your own city and appreciate what’s right in your backyard.

-The national monuments are nice in the daytime, but they're especially nice to visit at sunset and at night.
-I took an evening walk past the monuments during a full moon and, tourists or not, you can get some great views from and of the monuments.
-For complete peace and quiet, you may have to visit late at night, but only do this with a group of people since getting mugged is sure to ruin any experience.
-I did this once on a whim with a group of friends at around 1 am and it is one of my most peaceful memories.
+The national monuments are nice in the daytime, but they're especially beautiful at sunset and at night.
+I took an evening walk past the monuments during a full moon and, tourists or not, you can get some great views of the monuments and the sunset from their steps.
+For complete peace and quiet, you may have to visit late at night, but only do this with a group of people to stay safe.
+I did this once on a whim with a group of friends at around 1 am and it is still one of my favorite memories.